jenlin5368/Assignment-1/README.md

 Runkeeper also doesn't have a help or tutorial section.
 They don't explain how to use the app or have any instructions, so users have to figure it out themselves.

 **Overall Fixes and Priorities:**
 UX designers are limited time and can only work on a few issues at a time.
 Thus they need to learn to prioritize the most severe problems.
 In this case I think the top priority would be fixing Aesthetic and Minimalist Design or Consistency and Standards.
 Runkeeper has the most issues with these two categories.
 These issues make it harder for the user to use the app and navigate through.
 They may not know where to find certain featuers or may accidentally press incorrect buttons.
-This can cause users to be frusterated or overwhelmed and want to use another app.
+This can cause users to be frusterated or overwhelmed and desire to use a different app.
 The other less severe qualities are more like nice to have features, but not a necessity.
-They are also not noticeable to a novice users while the servere issues are obvious and easily noticeble from first time the user opens the app.
+They are also not noticeable to a novice user while the severe issues are obvious from the first moment a user opens the app.